NixOS/rfcs/rfcs/0092-plan-dynamism.md

 These features work best in combination with Recursive Nix, such that you can add to the host store from within the build.
-It can replace doing `nix build` within a build with a mechanism that works better with the design constraints of Nix.
+It can replace invoking `nix build` within a build with a mechanism that works better with the design constraints of Nix.

 Notable improvements it allows: